cpouchon/ORTHOSKIM/README.md

 **b. on capture**

-OrthoSkim allows also to get statistic from the gene capture by using the `-m stat_capture` mode for sequences for the different targets (multiple targets can be supplied).
+ORTHOSKIM allows to get statistic from the gene capture by using the `-m stat_capture` mode for sequences for the different targets (multiple targets can be supplied).
 The pipeline output a *report.tab* into this path containing:
 + the gene name (gene_name)
 + the taxa coverage (taxa)
 + the mean length (mean)